hypersoft/ghtml/README.md

 ghtml
 =====

-HOLD UP: Webkit & Gnome's G Series don't seem to be up to the task at hand.
-Its taking serious involvement with runtime code for lack of adequately descriptive documentation contracts.
-Please use this software at your discretion, it is bleeding edge, and most likely bleeding memory with system calls like exec.
-Some values needed by scripts may also be garbage collected prematurely as there are no adequate examples or complete refrence points I know of to follow.
-The current master branch should be useful enough to read environment variables, into items like textboxes who have a set property that is not a refrence to the source, and print things out to the console without issues.

 *The Graphical HTML Windowing Toolkit*

 It features its own lightweight build configuration system using **bash** and **pkg-config** as